 4. Conclusion

-This study examined the characteristics that define instructional culture in music education, influence of instructional culture on curriculum implementation and identified best practices across two institutions.
+This study examined the characteristics that define instructional culture in music education, the influence of instructional culture on curriculum implementation and identified best practices across two institutions.
 The findings reveal that while lecturers consistently reported that they practice positive and productive instructional culture, students expressed moderate satisfaction with the culture in their department.
-Key differences were observed in perceptions regarding practical engagement, with lecturers largely reporting that their instructional methods are effective but the students highlighted gaps in hands-on learning and access to musical instruments.
-These disparities in perception highlight the need for further alignments between teaching practice and students’ expectations.
+Key differences were observed in perceptions regarding practical engagement, with lecturers largely reporting that their instructional methods are effective, but the students highlighted gaps in hands-on learning and access to musical instruments.
+These disparities in perception highlight the need for further alignment between teaching practice and students’ expectations.

-The study also revealed that instructional practices which connect theory with real life applications, encourage critical thinking, promote student centered learning and provide opportunity for real life practice, are widely accepted as best practices.
+The study also revealed that instructional practices which connect theory with real-life applications, encourage critical thinking, promote student-centred learning and provide opportunity for real-life practice, are widely accepted as best practices.
 However, infrastructure and resource limitations were topmost concerns among both groups, pointing to the need for better institutional support to enhance curriculum implementation.

-This study therefore suggests that improving the connection between instructional culture and curriculum delivery in music education requires concerted efforts.
+This study, therefore, suggests that improving the connection between instructional culture and curriculum delivery in music education requires concerted efforts.
 These efforts should address practical engagement both in and out of the classroom, as well as resource disparities, particularly the availability of musical instruments and access to technological equipment, to ensure a more responsive and inclusive learning environment.

 Consent

 The respondents were informed about the purpose of the research, and they all give their consent.
-They were also advised of their rights to withdraw at any time without consequences.
+They were also advised of their right to withdraw at any time without consequences.

 Ethical approval

-Prior to starting the study, ethical approval was obtained for all protocols from the Federal College of Education, Abeokuta ethics committee.
+Prior to starting the study, ethical approval was obtained for all protocols from the Federal College of Education, Abeokuta, ethics committee.

 References